CraigDem/SELP/proposal/proposal.md

-# myNation #
+﻿# myCiv #

-For my project, I propose myNation, a text-based game where users will create their own civilisation and then compete with other civilisations in war, economics and politics.
+For my project, I propose myCiv, a text-based game where users will create their own civilisation and then compete with other civilisations in war, economics and politics.

 ## Single Player ##